frdmu/MIT-6.828/HW7:xv6_locks/hw7_ans.md

  - A: Maybe there is no corresponding interrupt handler to compete for file_table_lock.

 # xv6 lock implementation
- - A: Considering such a case, if thread A first clears lk->locked, and then thread B acquire this lock, and B then set lk->pcs[0] and lk->cpu, finally A clearslk->pcs[0] and lk->cpu.
+ - A: Considering such a case, if thread A first clears lk->locked, and then thread B acquire this lock, and B then set lk->pcs[0] and lk->cpu, finally A clears lk->pcs[0] and lk->cpu.
 The result is B's setup is cleared!